Identity area

 Public areas

-The Northern BC Archives has a spacious reference room complete with two publicly accessible computer terminals and a large common work table.
+The Northern BC Archives has a spacious reference room complete with a publicly accessible computer terminal, archival flatbed scanner, photocopier, and a large common work table.

 Control area